-&lt;sup>5 [Comment: Those Articles of the Code which must be incorporated into each Anti-Doping Organization's rules without substantive change are set forth in Article 23.2.2.
+7 [Comment: Those Articles of the Code which must be incorporated into each Anti-Doping Organization's rules without substantive change are set forth in Article 23.2.2.
 For example, it is critical for purposes of harmonization that all Signatories base their decisions on the same list of anti-doping rule violations, the same burdens of proof and impose the same Consequences for the same anti-doping rule violations.
 These rules must be the same whether a hearing takes place before an International Federation, at the national level or before the Court of Arbitration for Sport.

 Code provisions not listed in Article 23.2.2 are still mandatory in substance even though an Anti-Doping Organization is not required to incorporate them verbatim.
 Those provisions generally fall into two categories.
 First, some provisions direct Anti-Doping Organizations to take certain actions but there is no need to restate the provision in the Anti-Doping Organization's own anti-doping rules.
 For example, each Anti-Doping Organization must plan and conduct Testing as required by Article 5, but these directives to the Anti-Doping Organization need not be repeated in the Anti-Doping Organization's own rules.
-Second, some provisions are mandatory in substance but give each Anti-Doping Organization some flexibility in the implementation of the principles stated in the provision.
-As an example, it is not necessary for effective harmonization to force all Signatories to use one single results management and hearing process.
+Second, some provisions are mandatory in substance but give each Anti-Doping Organization to force all Signatories to use one single Results Management and hearing process.
 At present, there are many different national bodies.
-The Code does not require absolute uniformity in results management and hearing procedures; it does, however, require that the diverse approaches of the Signatories satisfy principles stated in the Code.]
+The Code does not require absolute uniformity in Results Management and hearing procedures; it does, however, require that the diverse approaches of the Signatories satisfy principles stated in the Code and the International Standard for Results Management.]